-1.12.
+1.11.
 MEC COMMENTS FOR FINAL IDP 2015/2016

-The Integrated Development Plans for all Municipalities in Limpopo was assessed by the MEC of Cooperative Governance Human Settlements and Traditional Affairs.
-The final assessment report indicated a High rating on Assessment but a Low rating on alignment.
+The Integrated Development Plans for all Municipalities in Limpopo was assessed by the MEC of Cooperative Governance Human Settlements and Traditional Affairs from the 29th July to 01st August 2015 at Loskop Dam.
+The final assessment report has not yet been issued to the municipality.